bigchaindb/BEPs/11/README.md

 ```
 /**
 * creates the asset in bigchaindb
-* @param {object} inputs - object containing keypairs and data for the asset
+* @param {dict} inputs - dictionary containing keypairs and data for the asset
 */
 def create(inputs)
 ```